 The Sub-Fund's investment strategy is based mainly on a holding or buy-and-hold policy (acquisition of securities with the intention of holding them in the portfolio until the first date of final maturity or early redemption following a decision by the issuer or holder).
-Nevertheless, the Management Company is free to manage the portfolio actively, for example by selling securities, buying new ones, for one or several bonds in the portfolio in case of early redemption, OST, a deterioration in the issuer's credit profile or even an improvement which causes the bond to become unattractive.
+However, the Management Company reserves the right to actively manage the portfolio, for example, but without limitation, by selling a security, purchasing a new security, for one or more bonds in the portfolio, in the event of early redemption, OST (securities operations), or a change in the issuer's credit profile towards a deterioration or, on the contrary, an improvement such that the bond is no longer of interest.

-To construct the portfolio, the fund manager carries out his own qualitative analysis of bonds.
-It also relies on the ratings of rating agencies without relying exclusively and mechanically on them.
+To construct his portfolio, the manager carries out his own qualitative analysis of bonds.
+It also relies on the ratings of the rating agencies without relying exclusively and mechanically on them.